-If you choose one of the Lifestyle funds, it is important that you tell RPMI when you are planning to retire (known as your 'Target Retirement Age' or TRA) so that your investments are switched into lower-risk funds at the right time.
+If you choose one of the Lifestyle funds, it is important that you tell Railpen when you are planning to retire (known as your 'Target Retirement Age' or TRA) so that your investments are switched into lower-risk funds at the right time.
 Your TRA can be earlier or later than when you would normally take your pension.
 If you do not choose one, it will default to your Normal Retirement Age.

-More information on the investment funds is available to you at railwayspensions.co.uk.
+You can find more information on the investment funds currently available to you at btppensions.co.uk (under In the Fund - AVC Extra - My fund choices).